Table of contents

 HDAC4: This gene codes for an enzyme that modifies proteins called histones, structural proteins that attach to DNA and give chromosomes their shape.

 The research study suggested that both of these genes are involved in a pathway that increases a person’s desire for food when they are hungry.
-Thus, genetic variants can prevent the natural desire to eat and cause a genetic predisposition to an eating disorder.
+Thus, genetic variants can prevent the natural desire to eat and cause a genetic predisposition.

-Researchers at the UNC School of Medicine, led by Cynthia Bulik, PhD, are also seeking to identify hundreds of genes that influence a person’s risk of developing an eating disorder through an international study funded by the National Institute of Mental Health.
+Researchers at the UNC School of Medicine, led by Cynthia Bulik, Ph.D., are also seeking to identify hundreds of markers responsible for a genetic predisposition to eating disorders through an international study funded by the National Institute of Mental Health.

 Overall, 9% of the U.S. population will experience an eating disorder in their lifetime.
 The lifetime prevalence of anorexia nervosa in the U.S. is estimated to be between 0.3-1%.
 Although, some studies have estimated it as high as 4%.